CLTS FS Instructions Module 5 - Behaviors

 In evaluating self-injurious behaviors, think about how often the behaviors occur and to what extent.
 It does not matter why a behavior occurs or under what circumstances (self-stimulation, regulation, frustration, etc.) but to the degree of injury/potential injury of that behavior.

 • Cutting or Burning or Strangulating Oneself—Repetitive cutting of the skin with a sharp object, burning of one’s skin including friction burns, or strangulation resulting in unconsciousness or near unconsciousness.
+This includes any abuse of current fad or social media challenges that pose a threat to the child’s safety and health (e.g., ice cube challenge or choke out challenge).
 If these behaviors are occurring with suicidal intent, they need to be captured as suicidality under Mental Health.

-• Injury that leaves a mark that disappears in a few hours would not meet these criteria.
+Injury that leaves a mark that disappears in a few hours would not meet these criteria.
 However, injury that requires time for the skin to heal does meet the criteria for self-injurious behavior.
-Excessive piercing or tattooing is not self-injurious if the primary purpose is body decoration or to fit in with peers.

-• Biting Oneself Severely—A severe form of self-mutilation that can lead to damage of the body from biting.
-A child who engages in this behavior will rupture the skin, may bleed, and most likely will scar.
+• Biting Oneself Severely—Biting is a severe form of self-mutilation that can lead to damage of the body.
+A child who engages in this behavior will rupture the skin, which may bleed and scar.
 A child who bites their nails or cuticles because of a nervous habit would not be considered self-injurious.
 An injury that leaves a mark that disappears in a few hours would not meet these criteria.
 However, injury that breaks the skin and requires time for the skin to heal does meet the criteria for self-injurious behavior.

 • Tearing At or Out Body Parts—Severe self-mutilation from rubbing the eyes, tearing their nose and ears, and any number of other severe injuries.
-A child who picks at a scab or scratches until a body part bleeds would not be considered self-injurious unless it requires intensive treatment.
+A child who picks at a scab or scratches until a body part bleeds would not be considered self-injurious unless the injury requires intensive treatment.

 • Inserting Harmful Objects into Body Orifices—Harmful objects include anything that can puncture the skin, such as scissors, knives, pens, and pencils.
 It also includes items that can cause physical harm or illness such as coins, batteries, and inedible objects.